In this post, you will see:

 Show or Hide File Extensions in Astro (Android)

-You can hide or display file extensions for an individual or all folders in Astro.
+You can hide or display file extensions in Astro for individual or all folders.

 Remember that all folders setting doesn’t override the single folder setting.